-The Basel Committee has recently announced plans to revise the Standardised Approach (SA) to bank capital for credit risk and to employ the revised SA as a floor for bank capital based on internal models.
-Some aspects of the proposals remain unclear but it is likely that the new approaches will have a major impact on the overall level of capital and its distribution across banks and asset classes.
+The Basel Committee plans to revise the Standardised Approach (SA) to bank capital for credit risk and to employ the revised SA as a floor for bank capital based on internal models.
+The changes are likely to have a major impact on the overall level of capital and its distribution across banks and asset classes.
 This paper examines the effects of the proposed changes in capital rules on the Swiss loan market.
 Using primarily public information, we estimate the effects on the capital of individual Swiss banks broken down by asset class.
 We infer what this is likely to imply for lending rates in the Swiss market.

-We find that the proposed Basel rule changes would significantly boost capital for corporate and commercial mortgage exposures while capital for residential mortgages could actually fall for SA banks.
-This pattern of effects across asset classes is at variance with the lessons of the recent financial crisis which was triggered by the collapse of the US residential mortgage market.
-It is also inconsistent with current policy concerns in Switzerland where regulators have publicly expressed concern about possible overheating in the residential mortgage market.
+We find that the proposed rule changes would substantially boost capital overall, affecting most severely capital for Corporate and Specialised Lending exposures.
+Under the BCBS 347 proposals, total bank capital would rise 39% while capital for Corporate and Specialised Lending exposures would increase by 142% and 130%, respectively.
+This allocation of capital across asset classes is inconsistent with the lessons of the recent financial crisis which was triggered by the collapse of the US residential mortgage market and involved relatively little impact on the quality of corporate credit.
+By our calculations, bank spreads for corporate loans would rise by between 63 and 103 basis points.

-&lt;sup>1 Simone Bernardi is a doctoral student in the University of Zurich.
-William Perraudin is Director of Risk Control and Adjunct Professor of Imperial College, London.
+1 Simone Bernardi is a doctoral student in the University of Zurich.
+William Perraudin is Director of Risk Control.
 Peng Yang is a Senior Quantitative Analyst in Risk Control.
 The authors' email addresses are simone.bernardi@uzh.ch, william.perraudin@riskcontrollimited.com and peng.yang@riskcontrollimited.com.

-&lt;sup>2 The authors thank Steve Hottiger and Enrico Piotto for their insights and UBS for its support.
+2 The authors thank Steve Hottiger and Enrico Piotto for their insights and UBS for its support.
 The views expressed are the authors' own and not necessarily either those of UBS or individuals who have provided comments.